eam3900/Elk-configuration-project/README.md

 ### Elk Configuration

 Ansible was used to automate configuration of the ELK machine.
 No configuration was performed manually, which is advantageous because it saves time and allows us to be more productive.
 By using
-Ansible to configure our new Elk server, we eliminate repetative task,make fewer mistakes and errors and it improves collaboration and job satisfaction.
-Ansible is simple yet powerfule enough to overcome complexity.
+Ansible to configure our new Elk server, we eliminate repetitive tasks,make fewer mistakes and errors and it improves collaboration and job satisfaction.
+Ansible is simple yet powerful enough to overcome complexity.

 The playbook implements the following tasks:
 - Install docker.io